mtellami/d-server/README.md

-# RESIS / DATABASE SERVER
+# SERIS / DATABASE SERVER
-Resis is database server written in Golang inspired by Redis using serialization protocol specification (RESP).
+Seris is database server written in Golang inspired by Redis using serialization protocol specification (RESP).

 ```go
                     .__